-24.5 Campus Recreation and Athletics
+24.5 Recreation Services and Athletics

-24.5.1 Campus Recreation Program
+24.5.1 Recreation Services

-Students and staff in the University of Alberta community have the opportunity to participate in a diverse offering of recreational and sport activities.
+Students and staff in the University of Alberta community have the opportunity to access recreation facilities and participate in a diverse offering of recreational, fitness and sport activities.

-These include intramural sports (recreational, competitive, individual and team) group fitness (aerobics, Pilates, yoga, etc.); personal training and nutrition counselling; instructional recreation classes (sport, martial arts, first aid, dance, curling, tennis, etc.,); indoor climbing (instructional and recreational); sport and recreation clubs (recreational and competitive) and aquatics (instructional and recreational).
+These include intramural sports (recreational, competitive, individual and team) group exercise (aerobics, Pilates, yoga, etc.); personal training and nutrition counselling; instructional recreation classes (sport, martial arts, first aid, dance, curling, tennis, etc.); indoor climbing (instructional and recreational); sport clubs (recreational and competitive) and aquatics (instructional and recreational).

-The Faculty of Physical Education and Recreation offers access to the Van Vliet Centre for recreational and sport activities for all students with a valid ONEcard.
-Family and staff memberships are available.
-The Centre includes two swimming pools, a fitness centre, indoor track, gymnasiums, racquetball and squash courts, an indoor climbing wall, and dance studios.
-Other facilities include the Clare Drake Arena, South Campus - home to Foote Field and the Saville Sports Centre, outdoor fields including the new artificial turf Lister Field and the availability of equipment for many activities.
-Visit www.campusrec. ualberta.ca to be active for life.
+The Faculty of Physical Education and Recreation offers access to the Van Vliet Centre for recreational, fitness and sport activities for all students with a valid ONEcard.
+Saville Community Sports Centre offers memberships to students and staff.
+The Van Vliet Centre includes two swimming pools, a fitness centre, indoor track and pavillion, gymnasiums, racquetball and squash courts, an indoor climbing wall, ice arenas and dance studios.
+South Campus - home to Foote Field and the Saville Community Sports Centre includes basketball and volleyball courts, curling facilities, tennis courts and outdoor fields.
+Visit www. recservices.ualberta.ca to be active for life.